a-n-rose/Python-Sound-Tool/README.md

 - resample audio data lower than 44100 Hz to 44100 Hz.
 VAD seems to fail at lower sample rates.

 ### pysoundtool.models.dataprep.GeneratorFeatExtraction
 - can extract and augment features from audio files as each audio file fed to model.
-(Validation data not yet implemented.
-Must be extracted already.)
+- example can be viewed: pysoundtool.builtin.envclassifier_extract_train

 ### pysoundtool.dsp.add_backgroundsound()
 - improvements in the smoothness of the added signal.
+- pysoundtool.dsp.clip_at_zero
+- improved pysoundtool.dsp.vad and pysoundtool.feats.get_vad_stft

 ### pysoundtool.feats.normalize
 - can use it: pysoundtool.normalize (don't need to remember dsp or feats)